Harnish/llnw-sdk-go/README.md

+These APIs and the company are no longer available.

 # llnw-sdk-go
 This repository contains the Limelight Networks SDK for Go.
 It provides a means to interact with the Limelight Networks APIs for the management of CDN configurations and EdgeFunctions.